Courtcircuits/portfolio-2024/src/content/blog/hack-night-dagger.md

 So, what does Dagger do?
 Well, it provides a great interface on top of buildkit to build images, you can add breakpoints to your build, cache volumes, etc. When working with Dagger, you need to init a Dagger project by picking a language.
 In our case we picked Golang because we love it and the Rust SDK is not mature yet :(.
 Then you need to write a script that will be executed by a container always alive on your machine.
 For more information refer to their [website](https://dagger.io/).

+To explict, our goal was to run a virtual machine inside Dagger.
+Being able to run a virtual machine within a containerized environment is not trivial at all.
+This challenge was a great way to assess how powerful is Dagger SDK when it comes to advanced container manipulations.

 UPDATE : Dagger is currently trying to get rid of the `buildkit` dependency.

 Let's take a look at a basic script with Dagger: